-Looking for ideas or inspiration on ways to color-code your planner?
+Looking for color-coding ideas or inspiration on how to use this technique in your planner?

 You’re in the right place then!